PKUFlyingPig/MIT6.1600/docs/lab0.md

 1. Give a non-trivial _upper bound_, as a function of $$B$$ and $$N$$ on the probability that any two balls fall into the same bin.
-    In other words, you will compute and expression of the form $$\Pr[\text{two balls in same bin}] \leq \text{???}$$.
+    In other words, you will compute an expression of the form $$\Pr[\text{two balls in same bin}] \leq \text{???}$$.
 Place your answer in `problem_3d(B,N)`

     _Hint: Use the union bound.
 That is, if